Bifidobacteria - A Good Bacteria

 As with all bacteria, the functionality of each varies at a species level.1

 There are over 50 identified species and the ones most studied in relation to human health include Bifidobacterium bifidum, Bifidobacterium infantis, Bifidobacterium adolescentis and Bifidobacterium longum.2

 In the gut they can influence the immune system, fight against inflammation, improve GI symptoms, protect the gut barrier and break down fibres to produce short chain fatty acids (SCFAs).3

 How much bifidobacteria do we naturally have?

 Although bifidobacteria represent the majority of the bacteria in our gut microbiome when we are infants, our levels drop during our lifespan.

-How are bifidobacteria increased in the gut microbiota?
+How are levels of bifidobacteria increased in the gut microbiome?

 One way to increase your levels of good bacteria, including bifidobacteria, is to optimise plant-based dietary intake, which will naturally include prebiotics.
 Prebiotics are non-digestible food ingredients that beneficially affect the host by selectively stimulating the growth and/or activity of one or a limited number of bacteria in the colon and improving host health.
 Through fermentation of prebiotics, bacterial growth (bifidobacteria and lactobacillus) is stimulated and organic acids (lactic acid and SCFAs), are produced.3